sigilante/nockup/README.md

 A project is specified by its manifest file, which includes details like the project name and the template to use.
 Many projects will prefer the `basic` template, but other options are available in `/templates`.

 - `basic`:  simplest NockApp template.
-- `codetalker`:  gRPC listener and broadcaster.
+- `grpc`:  gRPC listener and broadcaster.
 - `http-static`:  static HTTP file server.
 - `http-server`:  stateful HTTP server.
 - `repl`:  read-eval-print loop.